inkyblackness/ss-specs/archives/levelObjects.md

 ### Class Extra Information

 Each level has 15 further chunks, ```L25``` to ```L39```, one for each object class.
-The length of these chunks is the same as for one class entry from the corresponding specific entries.
+The length of these chunks is the same as for one class entry of the corresponding specific entries.
 Most of the time, all their bytes are 0x00.